 So, why get a band that costs a $100 more than an almost identical looking lighter one?
 Heavier rings are more durable and more likely to last through the slings and arrows of your amazing life.
 A lighter model is more susceptible to cracking and bending and may deteriorate more rapidly.

 The other reason—pay attention guys—is that a heavier ring just feels better.
 A heavier band feels more substantial.
 Like it didn't come from a gumball machine or off a rickety table at the local swap meet.
 Think of it like the difference between a Smart car and Mercedes.
 If you can afford it, get the latter.

-Shape and the Comfort Fit Ring
+The Inner Shape of the Comfort Fit Ring

-And finally, they aren’t called “Comfort Fit” for no reason.
+They aren’t called “Comfort Fit” for no reason.
 Comfort Fit bands are simply more comfy to wear than flat-inside ones.